burnpiro/xai-correlation/README.md

 ## Measure metrics for models

 Calculate Infidelity and Sensitivity values for given model and dataset.
 Measures are calculated for every method available.
+All experiments are stored in: `experiments/{dataset}/{model_version}/{metohod}/...`

 ```shell
 python measure_model.py --model_version=resnet18 --dataset=edible-plants